pocketsol/VestPocket/README.md

 # What is Vest Pocket

-Vest Pocket is a single-file persisted lookup contained in a pure .NET 7.0+ library.
+Vest Pocket is a single-file persisted lookup contained in a pure .NET 8.0+ library.
 All records persisted are kept in-memory for fast retrieval.
 This project is not a replacement for a networked database or a distributed cache.
 It is meant to be a sidecar to each instance of your application.

 > NOTE: Vest Pocket is currently an alpha library.
 The API may change drastically before the first release.

 # Use Cases

 - Version and deploy data that should evovle with your application which may also need to be updated at runtime
-- Caching data locally to a single application instance
+- Caching data locally to a single application instance, especially for handling autocomplete / prefix searches
 - As a light database for proof-of-concept and learning projects
 - In any place you would use a single file database, but want to trade features and RAM usage for better performance

 # Setup

-After installing the nuget package, some code needs to be added to the project before Vest Pocket can be used.
-They can be added in any file, it is recommended to have a session in your application just for that.
+After installing the nuget package, initialize a VestPocketOptions instance.

 ```csharp
     [JsonDerivedType(typeof(Entity), nameof(Entity))]